 Not all leaders are created equal.
 While there are outstanding leaders that deliver the best possible results, there are also leaders that have certain qualities that can make them more ineffective than others.
 These traits include things from lack of presence to lack of direction and micromanagement.
 Most of these issues stem from lack of communication between leaders and their employees, including not having the proper resources and tools to lead an organization.
 Here at Simpplr, we spend a lot of our time developing tools to kickstart optimizing internal communications within companies to solve these problems.

-Bad examples of Leadership
+Characteristics of Bad Leadership

 Missing Executive Presence